-Yard Matrices (YardMatrices.xlsx)
+Yard Matrices (YardMatrices.xlsx) hidden from public archive. contact LADEAUS@caryinstitute.org

 The data are compiled from the Container data above for easier analysis.
 The workbook contains a matrix (yardmat.year) for each year and a matrix for each year with sampling periods distinguished (season.year).
 2016 had only one sampling period, so does not have a season.2016 tab.
 Assumptions made when estimating juvenile numbers: Estimated totals are count/sampleVol * total vol. and Max vol used as total = 10L.
 Assume that containers bigger than 10L don't increase mosquito habitat linearly.